gfirem/formidable_key_field/readme.txt

-=== Formidable Key Field ===
+=== GFireM Key Generator ===
 Autor: gfirem
-Tags: formidable, key generator and validation field, string generator, string validation, formidable custom field Requires at least: 4.6.2
+Tags: formidable, key generator and validation field, string generator, string validation, formidable custom field Requires at least: 4.6
-Tested up to: 4.7.3
+Tested up to: 4.9.2
-Stable tag: 1.1.0
+Stable tag: 2.0.0
 License: Apache License 2.0

-En
 Add three fields  to Formidable.
 With they you can generate string, validate and get the status.
 Is possible to generate string in bulk.

-Es
-Adiciona tres campos con los que se puede, generar un string, validarlo y saber el estado de cada string generado.
-Tambien se pueden generar los string de forma automatica

 == Description ==
-En
-You can try a live demo http://demo.gfirem.com/copyaction

-Es
-Puede probar un demo en linea http://demo.gfirem.com/copyaction (En ingles)
+​Add new functionality to Formidable.
+With it you can generate key, validate and get the status.
+With these fields you can solve problems such as: send an user mail with a generated key and then validate it in another form, or generate coupons.
+Also you can bulk generate key into a form with the key generator.

 == Changelog ==
+= 2.0.0 =
+* Updating freemius.
+* Adding trial period.
+* Preparing to work with the new version of Formidable.

 = 1.1.0 =
 Adding the different update system.